Begum Johnson: Return to India and fourth marriage

 After Watts died in 1764, Frances spent the next five years as a widow in England.
 Once her children were grown up and settled there, she returned to India around 1769, some ten years after having left.
 This decision was a truly extraordinary one.
 The voyage to India, via the Cape of Good Hope, took several months, and there was little prospect that she would ever see any of her children again.
 Moreover, she was a widow in her mid-40s, and she had essentially nothing to do in India; no family to care for and certainly no job or office to hold.
 During those years, it was normal for British men to go to India while they were still teenagers, to make a fortune there, take Indian wives and adopt the Indian way of life, but it was highly unusual for Englishwomen of any age to be in India at all.
-The "Memsahib" came in force to India only after the opening of the Suez Canal in 1869.
+The "Memsahib" became a cultural figure only after the opening of the Suez Canal in 1869, a century after the Begum's decision.

 It is unclear why Frances separated herself from her children and returned to India, unless she had found herself a misfit in British society and had been unable to adjust to a new environment during the ten years she spent there.
-Perhaps she yearned for the familiar places, scenes and way of life to which she had been accustomed for the first thirty-three years of her life.
+Perhaps she yearned for the familiar places, climate, scenes and way of life to which she had been accustomed for the first thirty-three years of her life.
 Perhaps she had some relatives of Indian blood, and wanted to be with them; perhaps her relationship with her children was not entirely cordial.
-Whatever the reason, she set sail for India in 1769 and settled in Calcutta, the scene of the best years of her life, when her husband had held high office there and made a fortune besides.
-She was a wealthy woman, and her fortune had even greater purchase in India than in England, and she lived in some state, in a large mansion with many servants.
+Whatever the reason, she set sail for India in 1769 and settled in Calcutta, the scene of what had been the best years of her life, when her husband had held high office there and made a fortune besides.
+She was a wealthy woman, and her fortune had even greater purchase in India than in England, so she was able to live in some state, in a large mansion with many servants.